Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 Big steelhead like this can be caught using the bobber dogging method.

-After river fishing for over 37 years and guiding for over 20 years, I thought I’d seen it all, but, then came bobber doggin, and like every river fishing method there is I had to give it a try and see if bobber doggin is effective or not.
+After river fishing for over 37 years and guiding for over 20 years, I thought I’d seen it all, but, then came bobber doggin.
+Like every river fishing method that exists, I had to give it a try and see if it was effective or not.

 What Is Bobber Doggin?